Jody Threat

 Jody Gyivicsan (born March 8, 1988), known by the ring name Jody Threat, is a Canadian professional wrestler.
-She is signed to Total Nonstop Action Wrestling (TNA) and is a former two-time TNA Knockouts World Tag Team Champion with Dani Luna.
-Threat has also worked on the independent circuit on various promotions across Canada, U.S., and the UK.
+Threat works in the independent circuit on various promotions across Canada, the United States, and the United Kingdom.
+She is best-known for her time in Total Nonstop Action Wrestling (TNA), where she is a former two-time TNA Knockouts World Tag Team Champion with Dani Luna.